Broker Check

 Make a Plan

-3. Set up the contributions.
+3. Set up the automatic savings.

-4. Choose how you'll invest your contributions; I covered this back in October.
+4. Choose how you’ll invest your savings.

 Simply setting the goal but not figuring out how you’ll get there is almost a guarantee that your goal will go unmet.